huggingface/lerobot/examples/9_use_aloha.md

 ## Visualize a dataset

-If you pushed on the hub with `--push-to-hub 1`, you can [visualize your dataset online](https://huggingface.co/spaces/lerobot/visualize_dataset) by copy pasting your repo id given by:
+If you uploaded your dataset to the hub with `--push-to-hub 1`, you can [visualize your dataset online](https://huggingface.co/spaces/lerobot/visualize_dataset) by copy pasting your repo id given by:
 ```bash
 echo ${HF_USER}/aloha_test
 ```

-If you didn't push it with `--push-to-hub 0`, you can also visualize it locally with:
+If you didn't upload with `--push-to-hub 0`, you can also visualize it locally with:
 ```bash
 python lerobot/scripts/visualize_dataset_html.py \
   --root data \